Weather Model

 commissioned by Musiqa Houston

-text by multi-media artist Carrie Marie Schneider
+text by Carrie Marie Schneider

 While her followers believe that she has the power to control the winds and rain, the Weather Shaman knows otherwise.
 She is merely a conduit for forces beyond her comprehension––forces that both nurture and endanger her community; an endless oscillation between divine kindness and cruelty.

-Beth Morrison Projects
+produced by Beth Morrison Projects

 Event details [linked here]